 MAIN STREET AMERICA

 Building on Main Street’s 40-year history of cultivating a strategic and comprehensive approach to problem solving through innovative and entrepreneurial thinking, the National Main Street Center features a wide range of free resources for Main Street leaders, including recovery planning tools, research, advocacy efforts, and best practices and examples from around the Network.

 POTENTIAL FUNDING SOURCES

-Small business grants seem to exceed capacity for applicants before they are even on our radar, but we will provide links to upcoming grant opportunities as we hear about them.
+Small business grants from private funding sources seem to exceed capacity for applicants before they are even on our radar, but we will provide links to upcoming grant opportunities as we hear about them.
 If you qualify, apply for these as soon as possible!

 A potentially forgivable loan that helps businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 Administered through banks, credit unions, and other participating lenders.

 Economic Injury Disaster Loan Emergency Advance